CraftedCart/BlueprintRotationLibrary/README.md

 ![Blueprint nodes](Nodes.png)

-Just copy-n-paste the .cpp and .h files somewhere into your project's source, **and be sure to replace `PROJECTNAME_API` with your own `_API` macro** in BlueprintRotationLibrary.h, line 8.
+Just copy the whole folder into your **EnginePath**\Engine\Plugins, or **ProjectPath**\Plugins if you prefer.

+It's enabled by default, you can of course disable it in the BlueprintQuaternionLibrary.uplugin or in your project plugin settings.

 I don't care what you do with this, I put this into the public domain.
 It's mostly just wrappers around FQuat functions anyway. <3